satrajitgithub/BraTS_Reg_submission_instructions/BraTS_Reg_instructions_singularity.md

   -p PATH_TO_OUTPUT_NIFTI, --path_to_output_nifti PATH_TO_OUTPUT_NIFTI
                         Format: /path/to/output_image_after_applying_deformation_field.nii.gz
   ```
   - **Note**: The `apply_deformation` function should have the flexibility of applying both nearest neighbour and trilinear (or similar) interpolations for segmentation mask type images or normal images, respectively.
-Based on how you handle it in the script, please add the instructions to https://github.com/satrajitgithub/BraTS_Reg_submission_instructions/blob/e90ae59b400337b7c0e5d491caad4557ef2a637b/my_script.py#L113 (i.e., the `command2_parser` for `interpolation` inside the `help` arg) to let the user know how to specify it.
+Based on how you handle it in the script, please add the instructions to https://github.com/satrajitgithub/BraTS_Reg_submission_instructions/blob/master/my_script.py#L113 (i.e., inside the `help` arg of `command2_parser` for `interpolation`) to let the user know how to specify it.

 **Note:** A template execution script (`my_script.py`) with all the required argument parsers is provided with this repository for your convenience.